-As of 5/26 at 10 a.m., total case count for Charles County was 1,001 cases.
+As of 5/29 at 11 a.m., total case count for Charles County was 1061 cases.

-There have been 68 confirmed deaths associated with COVID-19.
+There have been 71 confirmed deaths associated with COVID-19.
 This equates to 6.8% of total confirmed cases.
-The Charles County death rate of 6.8% is higher than the MD state average death rate of 4.7%.
+The Charles County death rate of 6.8% is higher than the MD state average death rate of 4.6%.
 However, it should be noted that the majority of deaths in Charles County are associated with outbreaks in skilled nursing facilities.
-There are 2 probable COVID-19 deaths.
+The death rate for Charles County is going down from a high of 7.3% now that the outbreaks at skilled nursing facilities have been contained and/or reduced.
+There has been a small uptick in nursing homes related deaths due to the current outbreak at the Charlotte Hall Veterans Home where some Charles County residents reside.
+There was 1 probable COVID-19 death.
 COVID-19 is listed as the cause of death, but laboratory testing has not yet confirmed.
-(New Charles County COVID-19 data will be pulled on May 26.)

-Average age of fatalities: 76.7 years
+Average age of fatalities: 77.3 years